Frequently Asked Questions

 A fixed indemnity plan sends you a preset—“fixed”—payment when you receive any of the qualified medical services specified in the plan.
 The money paid out stays the same no matter what the total bill for the qualified service was.
 That’s why fixed indemnity insurance can also be called fixed benefit insurance or fee for service insurance.

-No, you can’t.
+No, it isn't.
 Fixed indemnity insurance provides limited benefits, paying a set amount for covered services up to a maximum for the year.
 It doesn’t cover all the essential health benefits outlined by the ACA and doesn’t qualify as the minimum essential coverage.
 Also, it will not cover expenses related to preexisting conditions.
-ACA plans do.
 In fact, it’s designed more as a supplement to a major medical plan.

 How do I receive my benefits?

-After you have a qualified medical expense under the fixed indemnity plan, you simply submit a claim with your receipt.
-You are then paid a predetermined amount for that health care expense as detailed in the plan.
+After you have a qualified medical expense under the Health ProtectorGuard plan, you submit a claim.
+You are then paid a predetermined amount for that covered service as detailed in the plan.
 You don’t have to pay a deductible first, and it doesn’t matter if you have other insurance covering the same expense.
 The money from this plan is fixed and comes directly to you to use as you want.

 1. Receive care for a qualified medical expense